Best Dashcam Hardwire Kits for Parking Mode

 Our top picks for hardwiring a dashcam

-Quick pick: best universal kit, the BlackVue Power Magic Pro; best for Viofo, the Viofo HK4 ACC Hardwire Kit; best for Thinkware, the Thinkware Hardwiring Cable Kit; best for Nextbase, the Nextbase Hardwire Kit.
+Quick pick: best selectable cutoff and timer on a USB-C plug, the Vantrue 5-Level Adjustable ACC Hardwire Kit; best for Viofo, the Viofo HK4 ACC Hardwire Kit; best for Thinkware, the Thinkware Hardwiring Cable Kit; best for Nextbase, the Nextbase Hardwire Kit.

 Head-to-head: which kit for which setup

 The Thinkware Hardwiring Cable Kit and Nextbase Hardwire Kit are the brand-matched picks for their respective cameras, giving the intelligent parking mode and energy management those systems are designed around, at the cost of being locked to that brand.
-There is no universal winner; the rule is simple — buy your camera manufacturer's kit if it makes one for your model, and reach for the BlackVue Power Magic Pro when you want a flexible cutoff across cameras.
+There is no universal winner, and there is no longer a universal kit: buy your camera manufacturer's kit if it makes one for your model, and reach for the Vantrue 5-Level Adjustable ACC Hardwire Kit if your camera is USB-C and you want to set the cutoff and the timer yourself.

 The low-voltage cutoff: the feature that protects your battery